elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-giving-credit-to-original-sources-enhance-citation-integrity.md

 url: /learn/education-studies/questions/how-does-giving-credit-to-original-sources-enhance-citation-integrity
 score: -1.0
 related_article1:
-    id: 168663
+    id: 168679
-    title: What are the key differences between APA style and other citation styles?
+    title: >-
+        What factors should be considered when determining when to cite a source?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-apa-style-and-other-citation-styles
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-determining-when-to-cite-a-source
 related_article2:
-    id: 168678
+    id: 168668
-    title: How can one efficiently organize references using citation management software?
+    title: >-
+        How does a references page differ from a bibliography in APA style?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-one-efficiently-organize-references-using-citation-management-software
+    url: /learn/education-studies/questions/how-does-a-references-page-differ-from-a-bibliography-in-apa-style
 related_article3:
-    id: 168671
+    id: 168677
-    title: How can standardized presentation enhance the clarity of research documentation?
+    title: >-
+        What are some popular citation tools, and what features do they offer?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-standardized-presentation-enhance-the-clarity-of-research-documentation
+    url: /learn/education-studies/questions/what-are-some-popular-citation-tools-and-what-features-do-they-offer
 related_article4:
-    id: 168666
+    id: 168675
+    title: >-
-    title: How do parenthetical citations differ from narrative style citations in APA format?
+        How do citations support arguments in academic writing?
     subject: Education Studies
+    url: /learn/education-studies/questions/how-do-citations-support-arguments-in-academic-writing
+related_article5:
+    id: 168676
+    title: >-
+        When is it appropriate to use quotations in academic writing?
+    subject: Education Studies
-    url: /learn/education-studies/questions/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format
+    url: /learn/education-studies/questions/when-is-it-appropriate-to-use-quotations-in-academic-writing
 ---

 &nbsp;